gjbex/Best-practices-for-scientific-computing/docs/tools/Python.md

   for CMake that allows you to build C++ extensions for Python.
 * [F2PY3](https://numpy.org/doc/stable/f2py/): a tool that allows you to wrap Fortran code for Python.
+* [rpy2](https://rpy2.github.io/): a tool that allows you to run R code from Python.

 ## Build tools